Damon McMahon

-Damon McMahon is an American indie rock musician and the primary member of the musical project Amen Dunes.
-Originally from Philadelphia, he is currently based in Los Angeles.
+Damon Duell McMahon is an American indie rock musician and the primary member of the musical project Amen Dunes.
+Originally from Philadelphia, he is currently based in New York City.

 Early life and education

 McMahon was born in Philadelphia and grew up in Weston, Connecticut.
 His mother, Thea Duell, was a prolific painter and sculptor, a lawyer at Morgan, Lewis & Bockius, and the head of a real estate company in New York City.
 She died on June 27, 2018.
 She was a Jewish American and a child of survivors of the Holocaust.
 His father is an Irish Catholic "working-class guy" from Philadelphia.
 McMahon attended his mother's alma mater, Swarthmore College, where he studied Chinese as an English Literature and Performance double major.

 Career

 McMahon was previously a member of short-lived NYC group Inouk.
 Originally formed in Philadelphia, Inouk was made up of McMahon on guitar and vocals, his brother, Alexander McMahon on guitar, keyboard, and vocals, Ian Fenger on lead guitar, Jesse Johnson on bass and vocals, and Glen Brasile on drums.
 In 2004, Inouk released a 4-song EP recorded by Chris Zane called Search For The Bees on Say Hey Records, followed by a full length record called No Danger later in 2004, also on Say Hey Records.

 He also recorded a solo album under his own name called Mansions on Astralwerks.